bcomnes/top-bun/examples/markdown-settings/src/README.md

 ## Implementation Steps

-1. Create a `markdown-it.settings.js` file in your project's source directory
+1. Create a `markdown-it.settings.js` file anywhere in your project's source directory
 2. Import any markdown-it plugins you want to use
 3. Implement the `markdownItSettingsOverride` function
 4. Use the enhanced markdown syntax in your .md files